 Speaking of weddings, Korean matrimonial ceremonies, despite their importance, are wham-bam-thank-you-ma'am occasions.
 Families tend to put a lot of dough into over-the-top weddings, if only to show off their financial stability (or to fake it) to the hundreds of acquaintances, business partners and family members that show up for the short ceremony.

 The process for the wedding guest is simple.
 Show up.
 Pay the customary cash as a gift to the newlyweds.
-When the ceremony starts, chat with the other guests around you and take your phone calls if needed.
+When the ceremony starts, chat with the other guests around you and take your phone calls as needed.
 Eat the provided meal (which is sometimes served during the ceremony).
 Leave.
 Go to the next wedding.
+All within an hour or less.

 Perhaps this started when the country needed to rebuild quickly after the war, but even today, buildings in Korea are constructed at record-breaking speeds.
 It's not strange to visit a neighborhood and see two or three new stand-alone shops or restaurants whose foundations did not even exist a week before.
 Unfortunately, the lack of safety precautions and use of cheap materials is most likely one of the reasons construction is so fast.
 Sadly, problems usually arise in new buildings as quickly as it takes to construct them.